DillanImans/dillanimans/README.md

 - [Technical University of Munich](https://www.tum.de/) — MSc AI in Biomedicine (Incoming, Oct 2026)
 - [Sungkyunkwan University](https://www.skku.ac.kr/skku/index.do) — Bachelor's of Computer Science & Engineering (Class of 2026)

+### 👾 Projects
+- Medical AI Data Directory — a curated directory of medical AI datasets with accompanying analysis, aimed at making relevant data easier to find and evaluate.
+In progress.
+- **[Fridge Scanner](https://github.com/gatosopa/food_app_flutter)** — an app that scans fridge photos to identify ingredients and recommend recipes, built with Flutter and Flask.

 ### 🛠️ Technical Skills
 **ML**